 This course introduces Master's level students to the concept of "Population Health," and past and future role of public health practitioners in improving the health of populations, with an emphasis on social determinants of health and issues of health equity.
 This course will begin with a review of the history of public health, and how the focus of population health efforts has evolved from the first efforts to control the spread of infectious disease to the current emphasis on social determinants of health and emerging infectious disease.
 We will discuss the delivery of health care in the U.S., and whether the current system or alternatives can best meet the goals of population health.
-Students will be exposed to in more depth later in the MPH curriculum.
+Students will review and discuss specific approaches to improving population health that students will be exposed to in more depth later in the MPH curriculum.
 Students will be challenged to consider how affected populations can be engaged in the development and implementation of public health interventions particularly those intended to have, "upstream" impact on social determinants of health and health equity.
 PREREQUISITE: None